SeldonIO/seldon-core/docs-gb/examples/batch-examples-local.md

 This example runs you through a series of batch inference requests made to both models and pipelines running on Seldon Core locally.

 {% hint style="warning" %}
-Deprecated: The MLServer CLI `infer` feature is experimental and will be removed in future work.
+**Deprecated**: The MLServer CLI `infer` feature is experimental and will be removed in future work.
 {% endhint %}

 ## Setup